-Year 8 Assembly takes place weekly.
+Year 9 Assembly takes place weekly.
 Students reflect on matters particularly relevant to them and inform each other of current projects.
-Each form takes responsibility for one assembly during the year.
+Year 9 takes responsibility for some Assemblies during the year.

 School Council is the forum at which students are able to make suggestions and comments to do with routine school affairs.
-Some major successes have been: voting for a school charity organising a Charity Fair and Green Fair; keeping the school informed about ecological issues; and initiatives for clubs.
+Some major successes have been: voting for a school charity and organising a Charity Fair and a Green Fair; keeping the school informed about ecological issues; and initiatives for clubs.